 You may be the most careful and meticulous wire weaver around.
 Maybe you never leave so much as the slightest tool mark on your work (if that’s you, please share your secret!).
 But if you don’t polish your finished pieces, they’re still going to look tired and worn.
 The oils from your skin and tools will attract dust and grime.
 If you used a torch during the fabrication process, your wire may have a dull matte finish.
 You can clean up some of these issues by hand with a polishing cloth, but you’ll never get into all the nooks and crannies of a piece that way.
 And the result will be an uneven finish.

 Another alternative is to polish with a flex shaft rotary tool, but you’ll spend more on a rotary tool and all of its associated tool attachments than you’ll spend on a tumbler.
 Rotary tools are also messy, which is the main reason I don’t own one.
-My current “studio” consists of a small work table on the window wall in our master bedroom.
+My current “studio” consists of a small work table in one corner of our main bedroom.
 So, a rotary tool simply isn’t practical for me right now.
 As soon as I have a dedicated studio space, I’ll invest in one.
 But until then, my tumbler is the one finishing tool I can’t live without.

 Two Types of Jewelry Tumblers